Public Policy and Movement Building

 The Path to Policy

-Bard was happy to partner with the College in High School Alliance on this new resource to advance dual enrollment in New York State.
+Building on the 2020 white paper, Bard again partnered with the College in High School Alliance on this new resource to advance dual enrollment in New York State.